What is Release Management?

 You need control of the deployments.
 Release Management lets you specify which users can change the configuration of an environment, or approve the release to be deployed into a particular environment.
 If there is a problem with your deployment, Release Management helps you roll back to a previous deployment, and provide all the logs in one place to help you debug the problem.

 You need audit history for all releases and their deployments.
-Release Management provides a history of all changes to the definitions, configurations, and deployments.
+Release Management provides a history of all changes to the pipelines, configurations, and deployments.
 It also provides a history of all the activity performed during each deployment.
 Each release is accompanied by a listing of new features and developer commits that went into that release.

 How does Release Management work?